PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   Operator that sits between two variables, denoting an operation using both.
 As opposed to unary, prefix and postfix operators that act on one variable position before or after it.

 Instruction Set Architecture
   Specifies the format of machine code used by the programmable interface of a {term}`CPU`.
-The 'instuctions' are patterns of bits, each of which is unique to a specific task.
+The 'instructions' are patterns of bits, each of which is unique to a specific task.

 int
-  Key word for the Integer type.
+  Keyword for the Integer type.

 Initialisation
   Setting the initial value of an object.
-Defintion results when initialisation is added to a declaration.
-Initialization is different from assignment because there is no previous value involved and initialization is done by {term}`constructors`.
+Definition results when initialisation is added to a declaration.
+Initialization is different from assignment because the object had no previous value and initialization is done by {term}`constructors`.

 Initialiser
   def